-ATRT2 Draft New GAC-Related Recommendations
+ATRT2 New GAC-Related Recommendations

 Hypothesis of Problem

 Notwithstanding the substantial progress made by ICANN and the GAC in implementing the ATRT1 recommendations, there are a number of issues with respect to the GAC that still need evaluation.
 There is a perceived lack of transparency of GAC work methods as well as concern about the inherent barriers for participation in ICANN due to the complexity of the ICANN model and the immense level of information.
 As discussed in the ATRT1 report, there continues to be a lack of GAC early involvement in the various ICANN policy processes.
 Overall, there is concern about whether ICANN is doing everything it can to bolster its legitimacy in the eyes of countries that do not participate in the GAC, especially countries in the developing world.